 If you make this recipe, or any dish on LC, consider leaving a review, a star rating, and your best photo in the comments below.
 I love hearing from you.–David

 - Slow cooker (if following the slow cooker method)

 - 3 tablespoons fine sea salt

-- 1 whole boneless pork butt or shoulder (6 to 7 pounds)
+- One (6-to 7-pound) boneless pork butt or shoulder

-- 2 ounces (about 6 tablespoons) New Mexico red chile powder (you can usually find this in the Hispanic foods aisle of any store or you can substitute standard ground chili powder)
+- 2 ounces (about 6 tablespoons) New Mexico red chile powder or standard ground chili powder

 - 1 tablespoon dried oregano